noahehall/theBookOfNoah/0current/hashicorp/terraform.md

   - you can run plan locally
   - you can run apply only via UI/github PR on merge

+#### terraform cloud

+- share tfstate with team
+- stable env for terraform to run it
+- prevent race conditions
+- connect to Version control to apply changes automatically vcs events

 ## components

 ### workspace